pilotak/WemosWeatherStation/README.md

 - WeMos based shield
 - WH1080 mechanical components for rain, wind measurements and radiation shield
 - MCP9808: high precision temperature sensor
-- HTU21D: humidity sensor
+- HTU21D or SHT31D: humidity sensor
-- BMP280: pressure sensor
+- BMP280 or LPS35HW: pressure sensor
 - Output data is via MQTT
-- supports HTTP OTA
+- supports Arduino OTA, HTTP OTA and [NoFuss OTA](https://github.com/xoseperez/espurna)

+*Note: on the board there can be only one humidity sensor, one pressure sensor and one temperature sensor in any combination, please see `platformio.ini`*

 ## Wemos-meteo shield
 Based on my libraries: